dani-garcia/vaultwarden/README.md

 ```
 ### Configure server administrator

+**Warning:** *Never* use your regular account for the admin functionality.
+This is a bit of a hack using the Vault interface for something it's not intended to do and it breaks any other functionality for the account.
+Please set up and use separate account just for this functionality.

 You can configure one email account to be server administrator via the `SERVER_ADMIN_EMAIL` environment variable:

 ```sh